Last Updated on November 30, 2021

 Mayonnaise appears in so many dishes and salads, it’s understandable that pregnant women want to know if it’s safe to eat.
-I’ve put together this guide (including popular brands) so you can safely eat mayo in pregnancy.
+I’ve put together this guide (including popular brands) so you can safely eat mayonnaise during pregnancy.

 Can You Eat Mayonnaise When You’re Pregnant?
 Mayonnaise that contains raw, unpasteurized eggs (such as homemade) is not safe for pregnant women to eat.
 However, almost all store-bought and commercial mayonnaises are pasteurized, making it safe for pregnant women.